galaxyproject/training-material/RNA-Seq/tutorials/ref_based.md

 DEXSeq usage is similar to DESeq2.
 It uses similar statistics to find differentially used exons.

-As for DESeq2, we counted only reads that mapped to exons on chromosome 4 for only one sample in the previous step.
+As for DESeq2, in the previous step, we counted only reads that mapped to exons on chromosome 4 and for only one sample.
 To be able to identify differential exon usage induced by PS depletion, all datasets (3 treated and 4 untreated) must be analyzed with the similar procedure.
 For time saving, we did that for you.
 The results are available on [Zenodo](http://dx.doi.org/10.5281/zenodo.61771):

 - [dexseq.gtf](https://zenodo.org/record/61771/files/dexseq.gtf): the results of the running DEXSeq-count in 'Prepare annotation' mode
 - Seven files, counts files generated in 'Count reads' mode